Transportation Infrastructure Planning

 0 High Impact

-The research area draws upon and contributes to fields such as simulation modeling, logistics, machine learning, and geographic information systems.
-Engagement extends across institutions, fostering a collaborative environment for addressing diverse transportation challenges.
+This research area draws on expertise from simulation modeling, optimization, machine learning, and geographic information systems.
+Engagement extends across institutions, fostering a broad approach to tackling transportation challenges.

 AI-generated overview